 Cats are not from the Galápagos.
 A cat can harm native and endemic wildlife.

 Wild boars, or wild pigs, now roam the islands.

 Most Galápagos plants and animals weren’t exposed to things from other places.
 So, outside organisms put them at risk for disease or even attack.
 We call these invasive species.
 They cause damage to the islands.

 Blackberry plants grow and spread quickly.
 They take up space native plants need to grow.

-Of these invasive species, probably 700 of them are plants.
-One plant, in particular, has been a cause for concern: the wild blackberry.
-It was first introduced to the islands in the 1970s.
-Once here, it quickly spread across the islands.
+About 700 of these invasive species are plants.
+One plant, the wild blackberry, has been a cause for concern.
+It was introduced in the 1970s.
+It quickly spread across the islands.
+The blackberries crowded out the Scalesia forests on Santa Cruz and three other islands.

-Some of the hardest hit places have been the Scalesia forests on the highlands of Santa Cruz, Isabela, Floreana, and San Cristóbal.
 Scalesia plants are giant members of the daisy family.
-They can grow up to 15 meters (49 feet) tall and have a trunk that measures 60 centimeters (2 feet) around.
+They can grow up to 15 meters (49 feet) tall.
 These forests are homes to a variety of bird species, including the woodpecker finch.
 The berries have taken over a lot of land.

 Farmers consider the blackberry a weed.
-It grows in dense, thorny thickets up to four meters (13 feet) tall.
 It turns farms into wastelands by choking out other plants.
-Fighting the blackberry is harder than you might think.
-Destroying it by hand is back‑breaking work.
-And killing it with herbicides is too risky—those poisons could harm other plants and wildlife, too.
+Fighting blackberries is hard work.
+Destroying it by hand can be back‑breaking.
+And killing it with herbicides is too risky.
+The poisons could harm other plants.